Skilled Workforce Is Key to Growth

 State leaders have directed billions of dollars to K–12 education since the end of the recession, but outcomes are still disappointing.
 To improve K–12 education, policymakers should re-impose rigorous accountability in schools, more choice for families, and greater collaboration between stakeholders.

 The goal should be to ensure that every student graduates from high school prepared for the next step—whether that’s college or career.
 Although college can provide the most immediate boost to mobility, graduates can profit from postsecondary choices other than a four-year college.
-Work-based learning, such as apprenticeships, as well as credentialing and certificate programs, can lead to fulfilling careers.
+For example, PPIC estimates that one-third of all jobs in California require some college, but not a full bachelor’s degree, and see this share holding steady in the future.
+In addition, work-based learning, such as apprenticeships, as well as credentialing and certificate programs, also can provide fulfilling careers.

-But even upskilling workers will not solve California’s labor needs—we need more workers.
+But functioning educational pipelines will not solve California’s labor needs—we simply need more workers.

-At the opposite generational end are disaffected young people who aren’t in school or employed.
+At the opposite generational end, many of California’s young people aren’t in school or employed.
 These youth—more than a half million in California—have a lifetime of opportunity ahead of them that should be inspired, not squandered.

 But the biggest missed opportunity is the nation’s continuing refusal to develop commonsense immigration policies.